AndersDeath/diary2/000-current.md

 # 03 October - Tuesday - Rzhev - 369 day of immigration

 Today I was working on my portfolio a lot.
 The scope from DS is still unclear.
+I just ignore a lot of things there.